 Do results vary by venue?
 Possibly.

 If yes, are motions to waive venue accepted?
 Yes, but it depends on the type of action.

 Is a pre-birth order possible in Virginia based on a Gestational Carrier’s plan to deliver in Virginia, if no party lives in Virginia?
 No

 Will Virginia Vital Records honor a pre-birth order from another state?
-Yes, but a Virginia court must domesticate the order.
+Only if a Virginia court first domesticates the out-of-state order.

 What is the typical time frame to obtain a birth certificate after delivery?
-Varies greatly.
-If expedited, within 2 weeks.
-If not expedited, can be up to 16 weeks.
+Varies greatly; can easily take 8-12 weeks.

 How are same-sex parents named on the final birth certificate?
 Parent and Parent.